-Both population density and the value of taxable real estate influence the activities of town government, the services provides, the and taxes necessary to pay the for services.
-As towns began to grow in population, there was an increasing tendency by some towns to provide the services traditionally considered to be the responsibility of city and village government.
-These services have been made available through special benefit districts and part-town districts.
+Both population density and the value of taxable real estate influence the activities of town government, the services provides. and the taxes necessary to pay for the services.
+As towns began to grow in there population. was increasing tendency by some towns to provide the services traditionally considered to be the responsibility of city and village government.
+These services have been made available through special benefit districts and parttown districts.